whiteov3rflow/rgp_4fun/README.md

 The player has three type of attack:
 - Basic
 - Powerfull
-- Special attack
 The player can receive three types attack:
 - Basic
 - Powerfull
 - Fatal attack
 ## TO-DO
-- Make a better game logic [WIP]
+- Make a better game logic [Done]
-- Re-define the code [WIP]
+- Re-define the code [Done]
-- Make a command parsers function for the game [WIP]
+- Make a command parsers function for the game [x]
+- Implement multi-player mode to learn more about sockets
 ## Suggestion
 - The inputs are a little inconsistent since the player needs to use a mix of upper and lower case letters depending on the menu.
 You can use .lower() to help sanitize input from the player to avoid this.
 [WD]
 - Remember to use lower_snake_case for variable names unless you are defining constants.
 [WD]